hyunjineeey/Chat-Server/README.md

 ## Demo

-If you want to see quick demo for this project, watch this : https://youtu.be/8Csnp6ynyqc
+If you want to see a quick demo for this project, watch this: https://youtu.be/8Csnp6ynyqc